MarkIsMyNames/CyberSec-Backend/README.md

 **TOTP 2FA** — required after every SRP handshake.
 TOTP secrets are encrypted at rest with AES-256-GCM; the key is derived from `SERVER_MASTER_SECRET` via HKDF-SHA256.

 **JWT tokens** — short-lived access tokens (15 min) plus single-use refresh tokens.
 Refresh tokens are revoked immediately on use and blocklisted on logout.
+The signing secret (`JWT_SECRET_KEY`) is rotated on every deploy, invalidating all active sessions.

 ### End-to-End Encryption